 Recent Selected Publications

-Nomaguchi, Kei M. and Melissa A. Milkie.
+Nomaguchi, Kei and Melissa A. Milkie.
 2017.
 “Sociological Perspectives on Parenting Stress: How Social Structure and Culture Shape Parental Strain and the Well-Being of Parents and Children.”
-Pp. 47-73 in Parental Stress and Early Child Development: Adaptive and Maladaptive Outcomes,” edited by Kirby Deater-Deckard and Robin Panneton.
+In Parental Stress and Early Child Development: Adaptive and Maladaptive Outcomes, edited by Kirby Deater-Deckard and Robin Panneton.
 New York: Springer.

 Milkie, Melissa A., Joanna R. Pepin, and Kathleen E. Denny.
 2016.
 “What Kind of War?
 ‘Mommy Wars’ Discourse in U.S. and Canadian News, 1989-2013.”
 Sociological Inquiry 86(1):51-78. https://doi.org/10.1111/soin.12100